LoluPapi/yassirassignment/README.md

 This is an implementation of my [`wordpress with mysql`](https://github.com/loluPapi/yassir-wordpress-mysql) that runs on GCP through automation with Terraform.
 This Implementation uses the example K8s manifest found here [`Kubernetes Tutorial`](https://kubernetes.io/docs/tutorials/stateful-application/mysql-wordpress-persistent-volume/) and skips the **need to write code, build docker, and push to registry.**
 The yaml deployment for kubernetes is in the `root` folder, and Terraform files in `infra`.
-A utility script to run the terraform is in the `root` folder
+A utility script to run the terraform is in the `root` folder.

 The setup will create: